SniperBuddy101/sniper-shreyash-blog/README.md

 **It's funny you ask.
 I'm Shreyash.**

 ## 😄 Okay.
-So, who was this created?
+So, how was this created?

 **Good.
 We're making progress.
 This was created using [Gatsby's blog starter.](https://www.gatsbyjs.com/docs/gatsby-starters/)**